gnolang/gno/docs/getting-started/playground-start.md

 - **A gno.land compatible wallet**
-  - Currently, [Adena](https://www.adena.app/) is the preferred wallet for Gno.land, with more wallets being introduced in the future.
+  - Currently, [Adena](https://www.adena.app/) is the preferred wallet for gno.land, with more wallets being introduced in the future.

 ## Playground Features